 - While rolling the round, do not flip it as the round would be fragile.
 Do not dust it with lot of flour as it would harden the chapathi.

-- Place the rolled rounds on butter paper (sometimes, newspaper sticks to the rolled sounds) or non sticky surface and continue the procedure with the remaining balls.
+- Place the rolled rounds on non sticky surface and continue the procedure with remaining balls.
 The rolled rounds should not stick to each other.

-- If the pan is not heated enough then the cooked chapathi will turn out to be hard.
+- Pan should be hot enough, if not the cooked chapathi will turn hard.

 - Do not flip the chapathi more than thrice as it would make the chappathi hard.

 - If chappathi is still hard, apply two to three drops of ghee immediately after removing from the pan.
 Place one chapathi on another.

 - To retain the softness of the chapathi, gently press to remove any air out of it and cover them in an aluminum foil or closed container as soon as you take them off the pan.

 - Chapathi can be refrigerated for 5-6 days or kept outside for up to 2 days wrapped in an aluminum foil or closed container.